ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Summary**

-Hyperledger Burrow is a permissioned Ethereum smart-contract blockchain node.
-It executes Ethereum EVM and WASM smart contract code on permissioned virtual machines.
+Hyperledger Burrow was a permissioned Ethereum smart-contract blockchain node.
+It executed Ethereum EVM and WASM smart contract code on permissioned virtual machines.

 **Archives**